missionpinball/mpf-docs/docs/code/api_reference/devices/timers.md

 Parameters:

-* **change** – Float or int of the change you want to make to this timer’s tick rate.
+* **change** – Float or int of the change you want to make to this timer's tick rate.
 Note this value is multiplied by the current tick interval: >1 will increase the tick interval (slow the timer) and <1 will decrease the tick interval (accelerate the timer).
 To set an absolute value, use the set_tick_interval() method.
 * **`**kwargs`** – Not used in this method.
 Only exists since this method is often registered as an event handler which may contain additional keyword arguments.

 `enable() → None`